Gaia House residential retreat

 - Due to current regulations around the pandemic, there is a requirement that you will need to have been based in the UK for 14 days prior to 2 November.
 The government regulations are under regular review and should this change we will update our requirements accordingly.

-- If you have covid-19 symptoms during your retreat, there will be a facility available for your isolation for a limited period.
+- If you have covid-19 symptoms during your retreat you will be able to stay in isolation in your allocated room for a limited period.
 However, we need you to have a plan in place to enable you to continue your isolation away from Gaia House, i.e. if you have travelled by public transport you will need a friend or family member to collect you.

 Arrival and departure times